Heritage Hotels in Helsinki: Where the Old Meets the New

 Heritage Hotels in Helsinki

-Hotel Kämp was built in 1887 by Carl Kämp, a restaurateur who aspired to build a modern and continental hotel in Helsinki.
+Carl Kämp built Hotel Kämp in 1887.
+He was a restaurateur who aspired to build a modern and continental hotel in Helsinki.
 The architect Theodor Höijer completed his masterpiece on the corner of Pohjoisesplanadi and Kluuvikatu.
 The press at the time described it as ‘regal, ‘magnificent,’ and ‘continental.’
 It brought Finland into the modern world by employing machines such as the elevator.

 Thanks to its central location in Helsinki, Hotel Kämp became the meeting point for the contemporary elite.
 Journalists, artists, writers, politicians, and intellectuals of the Finnish Golden Age favored Hotel Kämp for their meetings and events, appreciating its accessibility and convenience.

 In 1961, the Kansallis-Osake-Pankki Bank saw the building’s deterioration as an opportunity to build its offices on the premises.
-The closing of Hotel Kämp was announced, and the Helsinkians bid their farewell to the hotel with a grand party in 1965.
+In 1965 they closed Hotel Kämp.
 The bank held its offices in the facility up until 1996.
 Then, in 1999, a new chapter began as Hotel Kämp was revived, entering the modern era while bearing all its glory and reality.

 Hotel Kämp offers its guests 179 luxurious rooms ranging from the Deluxe room to the magnificent Mannerheim Suite of 258m2.
 It also has ten conference rooms for meetings and banquets.
-This heritage hotel is fitted with a spa, where guests can relax and pamper themselves, a bar, where they can enjoy a nightcap, and a brasserie, where visitors can enjoy dinner with a view of Esplanade Park.
+This heritage hotel has a spa, where guests can relax and pamper themselves, a bar, where they can enjoy a nightcap, and a brasserie, where visitors can enjoy dinner with a view of Esplanade Park.

 The Radisson Blu Plaza, a gem among the heritage hotels in Finland, holds a significant place in the country’s history.
 Its construction began on the eve of Finland’s independence, 5 December 1917, by SOK, a leading wholesale enterprise in Finland.
 It opened its gates as SOK headquarters in 1921 and served as such for 70 years, a testament to its enduring legacy.

 The SOK headquarters, now transformed into hotel accommodations, has managed to retain all of its original glory and glamor.
-The SOK board meeting room, a space steeped in history, is still being used today for meetings.
+To this day, people use the SOK board meeting room for meetings.
 The old exhibition room, where new products from around the world were presented to the customers, is now the Plaza Restaurant, a living testament to the hotel’s rich past.

 The hotel has tried to maintain its early 20th-century art deco architectural elements.
 It has classical rooms, which remain loyal to the hotel’s historical tradition, and modern rooms, which are located in the new section of the hotel.
 The new section of the hotel opened in the 1990s and was designed by Arkval Arkkitehdit at a time when the surrounding environment of the Plaza Hotel was stepping into the modern era.